demiculus/demiculus.github.io/about.md

 - Crafting game for iOS devices
 - Hundreds of people play 200+ hours
-- Average 4.8 star reviews (One of the highest rated games in its category)
+- Average 4.8-star reviews (One of the highest rated games in its category)
-- [Hit #1 RPG and Puzzle](https://www.appannie.com/en/apps/ios/top/) in the App Store in hundreds of countries including United Kingdom, Australia, Sweden, Norway, Finland, New Zealand
+- [Hit #1 RPG and Puzzle](https://www.appannie.com/en/apps/ios/top/) in the App Store in hundreds of countries including the United Kingdom, Australia, Sweden, Norway, Finland, New Zealand
 - [#1 Most Liked Incremental Game](https://www.incrementalgame.com/)
 - [#1 Highest Rated Incremental Game](https://plaza.dsolver.ca/games)
 - Featured on 10+ game blogs
-- Self published in the West.
+- Self-published in the West.
 IP licensed to [U77](https://www.taptap.com/app/74868) for publishing in China
 - Dan Harmon (Creator of Rick and Morty & Community) plays DoC more than I watched Rick and Morty (and I watched it all 3 times)

 ### Kreix